blockhackersio/msgpunk/README.md

 ## How It Works

 **1. You create a form** on your phone (Tauri Android app).
-Enter your BIP-39 seed phrase - the *only* key you'll ever need.
+Generate your BIP-39 seed phrase - the *only* key you'll ever need.
 Design your form.
 Hit publish.
+Don't lose your seed, which you wont - you're a punk.

 The form structure is AES-256-GCM encrypted before it leaves your device.
 The password lives in the URL hash fragment - the part the browser never sends over the wire.